thinkocapo/hash-tronic/README.md

 // tells web3 which ethereum node to connect to let web3 = new Web3(new Web3.providers.HttpProvider(node))
 ```
-2. Put your private key in a .env file as privateKey=[paste_private_key].
-The .gitignore file makes sure this file will never get pushed to Github.
-This will be used by /scripts.js sendEther method and web3 to verify your ownership of the account address being used to send ether.
+2. Paste your private key in a new `/.env` file as `privateKey=[paste_private_key]`.
+The .gitignore file ensures this never get pushed to Github.
+This privateKey will be used [here](https://github.com/thinkocapo/hash-tronic/blob/dev/utils.js#L43) to verify your ownership of the account address being used to send ether.
-3. `npm start sendEther 0.003` Specify the recipient account address as a 3rd argument to this command, or put it in .env as reciepientAddress=[paste_address] which is the default
+3. `npm start sendEther 0.003` The recipient will default to whatever you put as `reciepientAddress=[paste_address]` in your `.env`.
+Or specify it as a [3rd argument](https://github.com/thinkocapo/hash-tronic/blob/dev/index.js#L22) to `npm start`.
 4. Make sure all the logged output looks good.
 5. Remove the early `return` statement in the sendEther method.
 Re-run `npm start sendEther 0.003` so the transaction will go through
 6. You'll see a resulting Transaction Hash logged as output.
 Visit the following links the [Etherscan](https://etherscan.io/) Block Explorer to see your transaction's data and status, and view updated balances: